 Medigap Supplement Plan G

 Medicare Supplement Plan G or Medigap Plan G, dare I say it, maybe the best medicare gap insurance and the new standard in complete coverage.
 Since Medigap Plan J was discontinued in 2010, in order to get full coverage, you need to purchase Plan F or Plan G to get what most consider full coverage.

 Ever wondered which Medigap plan is currently the most popular?
-It’s Plan F by a landslide—about 55% of all Medigap plans currently in force are Plan F. Plan C is a distant second at about 9%, according to the most recent Medigap enrollment data.
+It’s Plan F by a landslide—about 55% of all Medigap plans currently in force is Plan F. Plan C is a distant second at about 9%, according to the most recent Medigap enrollment data.

 However, Plan N and Plan G are skyrocketing in popularity, up 33% and 25% respectively over last year’s numbers.1

 In this case, why do I think that Medigap Plan G is the new standard in complete coverage?

 What is Complete Coverage?

 Before we define and discuss the benefits of Medigap Plan G, let’s talk a little about complete coverage.
 A Medigap plan that can provide complete coverage is a plan that can enhance Medicare Parts A and B by providing coinsurance and co-payments for both plans, a drug plan coverage, and coverage even if you traveled to a foreign country.
 Medigap Plan J used to provide all those benefits.
 It was the gold standard in complete coverage.
 It was possibly the best medicare gap insurance offered during its time.
-Unfortunately, Medigap Plan J was discontinued in June 1, 2010.
+Unfortunately, Medigap Plan J was discontinued on June 1, 2010.

 With Medigap Plan J gone, Medigap Plan F quickly stepped in to take its place.
 It was the new definition of full coverage.
 The benefits of Plan F are as follows: